KierepkaE/CV/README.md

 **Horse Riding Instructor** (2013 to 2015)

 Responsible for teaching small children horse riding and grooming horses - brushing them, taking them for a walk in the forest.
 Some of my students were disabled or were so small they didn't learn how to speak yet!

+**Waitress,London** (July 2018 to June 2019)

+Responsible for meeting and greeting customers and taking orders.
+Communicating with other stuff also kitchen stuff.
+Advising customers on meal and drinks choices.
+Resolving complaints to achieve positive solutions for customers and the restaurant.

 ## Hobbies